gtoff/gtoff.github.io/README.md

 ## **Overview**

 At ICCLab, we focus on:
-- **Research**: Pioneering robotics and cloud integration through Innosuisse and EU Horizon Europe projects.
+- **Research**: Pioneering robotics, AI, and cloud integration through Innosuisse and EU Horizon Europe projects.
 - **Education**: Teaching robotics, guiding BSc/MSc theses, and hosting impactful workshops.
 - **Dissemination**: Sharing knowledge at meetups, conferences, and topic groups.